knative/docs/blog/releases/announcing-knative-v0-23-release.md

 ### Highlights

-- Serving improves support for Istio when using Mesh to access the pod directly
+- Serving improves support for Istio when using Mesh to access the user container directly
 - Eventing removes old API version only leaving `v1` as the one available
 - The `kn` CLI and Operator keeps crushing bugs in this release.